GeovanyMendess/travel_A/README.md

 ### Installing

-Clone the repository
+Clone the repository.
 ``git clone https://github.com/GeovanyMendess/project_travel_A.git``
 ``cd project_travel_A``

-and install the dependencies using
+Install the dependencies using:
 ``$ yarn``

 ### Running front-end